Kemichal/nix-pianoteq/README.md

 # Description

-A nix flake that installs Pianoteq7 on NixOS.
+A nix flake that installs Pianoteq8 on NixOS.
 The license key and binary are still required and have to be acquired manually from [https://www.modartt.com/](https://www.modartt.com/).

 # Usage

-Right now, I am really new to NixOS and Nix so this might be an awkward way of installing a package.
-I might try to enhance this in the future and maybe even put it in the NUR.

 1. Download the `pianoteq_linux_v841.7z` file from [https://www.modartt.com/](https://www.modartt.com/)
 2. Put `pianoteq_linux_v841.7z` into the nix store and add a gcroot: